Is it for you?

 Boren Scholarships are awarded to undergraduate students for various durations: summer study abroad (STEM disciplines, including Public Health Studies, only), one semester, and full academic year.
 Preference is given to applicants proposing a full-year rather than a semester study plan.

 As federal service is the cornerstone of the Boren Awards program, in exchange for scholarship funding, all Boren Scholars must agree to a one-year post-graduation service requirement during which they work for the federal government in the national security arena.

 Please note: If you are a graduate student, you are eligible for the Boren Fellowship, which does not require an institutional endorsement and for which we do not provide advising support.
 You apply directly through the Boren portal.
-The Boren Fellowship’s official deadline is January 27, 2021 at 5:00 pm EST.
+The Boren Fellowship’s official deadline is earlier than the deadline for the Boren Scholarship.